Gozala/gozala.github.com/_posts/mozilla/2012-10-19-Recent-changes-in-SDK.md

 published: false
 ---

-There have being some [significant changes][layout changes] to Add-on SDK lately, which is a step forward to landing and [shipping SDK in Firefox][SDK in Firefox].
+There have being some [significant changes][layout changes] to the Add-on SDK lately, which is a step forward to landing and [shipping SDK in Firefox][SDK in Firefox].
 In this post I'll try to cover what the changes are.

+Probably the most important detail is that SDK no longer uses packages.
+This is an improvement for two reasons:

-Probably the most important detail is that SDK no longer has notion of packages.
-This was both mandatory since in a future where SDK is in Firefox we won't be able to perform complicated [module search][] at compile time and even more so at runtime.
-We also see it as great improvement to current ambiguous behavior of `require`.
+1. once SDK is in Firefox we won't be able to perform complicated [module search][] at compile time and even more so at runtime.
+1. We also see it as great improvement to current ambiguous behavior of `require`.
 Now SDK is just a `lib`rary of modules.
-Once it's in Firefox, old-style addons will be able to take advantage of individual parts.
-We also hope to empower other Mozilla projects with [CommonJS][] so that new APIs & features cane be authored in de facto standard [CommonJS][] module format.
-There for idiomatic way to require SDK modules now is: `require("sdk/panel")`.
+Once it's in Firefox, all addons will be able to load any SDK module without needing to convert completely to an SDK-style project.
+1. We also hope to empower other Mozilla projects with [CommonJS][] so that new APIs & features cane be authored in de facto standard [CommonJS][] module format.

+Going forward, the idiomatic way to require an SDK modules now is: `require("sdk/panel")`.
 Low level and usually less stable APIs will have longer require paths: `require("sdk/window/utils")`.

-To ensure that no addon's will be affected by this change we have analyzed [all the module requirements][analyzes] of all [AMO][] hosted addons and created a [mapping][module mapping] that maps module requirements used to a new style. **CFX** - SDK's CLI tool uses this mapping to allow
+To ensure that addons built using the old layout are affected by this change we have analyzed [all the module requirements][analyzes] of all [AMO][] hosted addons and created a [mapping][module mapping] that maps module requirements used to a new style. **CFX** - SDK's CLI tool uses this mapping to allow